 2517 JN The Hague

-The work of John Ruggie as UN Special Representative on business & human rights was prolific and has had a transformative impact on the regulatory choices taken at various levels to tackle the human rights responsibilities of corporations.
+The work of John Ruggie as UN Special Representative on business & human rights was prolific and had a transformative impact on the regulatory choices taken to tackle the human rights responsibilities of corporations.
 In particular, the second pillar of his UN Guiding Principles on Business and Human Rights (UNGPs), endorsed unanimously by the Human Rights Council in June 2011, has had a long-lasting influence.

 - Registration for this programme is now open, please click on the register button above to fill out the form.

 Please read the Registration Information and Conditions carefully before registration.

 After this training course, you will receive a professional certificate of completion from the T.M.C.
 Asser Instituut.

 Regular fee: € 1.295, student fee: € 695